 Insurance and Contractor Account Setup

-Certificates of insurance go out to the GC or owner; we run net-30 contractor accounts with consolidated monthly billing across active sites in Danbury — the hooklift fleet stages the recurring containers.
-That means the account spins up in one call with dispatch.
+We handle certificates of insurance for the GC or owner; net-30 contractor accounts with consolidated monthly billing for your active sites in Danbury — and that means the hooklift fleet stages the recurring containers right where you need them with no extra calls.
+The dispatcher sets it up in one phone call.